samtaylormjh/rails-project-manager/README.md

-# TODO
+# To Fix

-[x] Ruby version
+- Editing Employees/Porjects

-- System dependencies
+- New projects being assigned previously deleted project IDS

-- Configuration
+- Site supervisor data isnt deleted when the project is

-- Database creation
+- New employees and projects arent displayed on the index page until refreshed

-- Database initialization
+- Its possible to delete employees assigned to a project

-- How to run the test suite
+- Adding projects without a supervisor adds a new project but doesnt redirect

-- Services (job queues, cache servers, search engines, etc.)
+- Projects can have duplicate names

-- Deployment instructions
+# To Add

-- ...
+- Notes to projects (type: textarea)